 Compliance with a legal obligation: We may be required to process your information due to legal requirements, including employment laws, tax laws and other regulatory provisions applicable to us as a provider of digital, audio and video transcription specialist offering a range of transcription and recording services.

 Consent: You may be asked to provide your consent in connection with certain services that we offer, for example in respect of any processing of your personal data for our marketing purposes where you or your employing organisation is not our client, or in respect of certain special categories of personal data such as your health or racial background for which we are legally obliged to gain your consent due to the sensitive nature of such information and the circumstances in which it is gathered or transferred.
-Where we are reliant upon your consent, you may withdraw this at any time by contacting us in accordance with the section 16 (further information) below.
+Where we are reliant upon your consent, you may withdraw this at any time by contacting us in accordance with the Section titled Further Information below.

 Use of Information

-- To use your credit card details which are taken through a secure process for processing by your card provider, our card processor and our bank.
+- To use your credit card or other payment details which are taken through a secure process for processing by your payment provider, our payment processor and our bank.

 - To respond to your enquiries.